paliAli/Nuptake_project/Nuptake/Prediction model/README.md

 ## Evaluation
 I plotted the predicted nitrogen uptake against the actual measure values and calculated the R^2 and RMSE.

-**R^2: Coefficient of determination indicating the proportion of the variance in the dependent variable that is predictable from the independent variable. \n
+**R^2: Coefficient of determination indicating the proportion of the variance in the dependent variable that is predictable from the independent variable. <br />
 RMSE: Root Mean Square Error representing the square root of the average squared differences between predicted and actual values.**

 The Caret package for R was used.